-- 1. An undergraduate degree in nursing from a nationally accredited nursing program, with a GPA of 3.00 or higher. - 2.
-Wisconsin Registered Nurse licensure.
-Current nursing licensure in one of the jurisdictions of the United States required at time of application. - 3.
-Evidence of coursework in statistics (grade of C or better) at the undergraduate level. - 4.
-Satisfactory evidence of personal qualification and capacity for graduate study in nursing. - 5.
-Competence in health assessment. - 6.
-Completed and submitted all application materials including but not limited to a MSN demographic form, essay, resume, university application, official transcripts from all postsecondary institutions attended, three references (forms provided) from individuals who are knowledgeable of the applicant's clinical expertise and/or potential for graduate study, and all application fees (nonrefundable). - 7.
-Previous practice experience.
-Consideration will also be given to choice of population focus and role preparation and residency in an underserved area. - 8.
-Completed health record, background check, and evidence of current CPR certification and other related requirements (needed by July 1st following admission).
+1. An undergraduate degree in nursing from a nationally accredited nursing program, with a GPA of 3.00 or higher.

+2. Wisconsin Registered Nurse licensure.
+Current nursing licensure in one of the jurisdictions of the United States required at time of application.

+3. Evidence of coursework in statistics (grade of C or better) at the undergraduate level.

+4. Satisfactory evidence of personal qualification and capacity for graduate study in nursing.

+6. Completed and submitted all application materials including but not limited to a MSN demographic form, essay, resume, university application, official transcripts from all postsecondary institutions attended, three references (forms provided) from individuals who are knowledgeable of the applicant's clinical expertise and/or potential for graduate study, and all application fees (nonrefundable).

+7. Completed health record, background check, and evidence of current CPR certification and other related requirements (needed by July 1st following admission).

-NOTE 1: Examples of national accreditation for nursing programs include CCNE, NLN, and ACEN.
+NOTE 2: Examples of national accreditation for nursing programs include CCNE, NLN, and ACEN.
 A portfolio approach may be used for students who have not graduated from an appropriately accredited program.
 Contact the College of Nursing and Health Sciences Nursing Graduate Programs Director for more information.

-NOTE 3: A graduate special student may not take more than two nursing courses or six credits in nursing before being admitted to the graduate program.
+NOTE 4: A graduate special student may not take more than two nursing courses or six credits in nursing before being admitted to the graduate program.

-NOTE 4: Priority admission application deadline is January 4, unless otherwise specified.
+NOTE 5: Priority admission application deadline is as specified on the Graduate Admissions web site.

-NOTE 5: Must complete and be current with health requirements, CPR certification, WI RN licensure, and background checks in order to be enrolled in
+NOTE 6: Must complete and be current with health requirements, CPR certification, WI RN licensure, and background checks in order to be enrolled in courses.